mattjennings/svelte-phaser/docs/src/pages/getting-started.md

 # Getting Started

+This is still very much a work in progress!
+Many features of Phaser are still missing.
+Please be aware that breaking changes **will** happen during these early stages, but don't let that scare you from giving it a try.

 ### Creating a new project

 The easiest way to get started is to create a new project using the blank template: